macgregor-thompson/ng-drag-to-reorder/README.md

 ## How to Use:

+There are 2 fundamental options when deciding how you want this to work.
+You can either **1)** listen for the `dragToReorder.dropped` on your controller and then update your collection based on the data that was passed back or **2)** use 2-way binding to directly update the collection that is being passed in.
+If you want to modify your collection based on the reordering outcome, the first option is probably best.

+**1) Listening for the dropped event and then doing something with the newly reordered collection.**
-- For the most basic usage just add the `drag-to-reorder` attribute to the parent element and pass it the list you want it to track.
+- Add the `drag-to-reorder` attribute to the parent element and pass it the collection you want it to track.
 Then on the draggable elements, add the `dtr-draggable` attribute.
-And that's it!

 ```html
 <ul drag-to-reorder="$ctrl.avengers">